 Film rewind knob

 Let me admit, the first time I had to rewind my first roll of film, it felt like it took me ages to do it.
 Unlike other film cameras that I was used to working with, the experience with the M3 was quite slow when it came to rewinding the film because the rewinding knob lacks a crank.
 You’ll thus have to resort to twisting the knob.
+For more selection of the best film cameras, see our Best 35mm Film Cameras here.

 Experience working with the Leica M3